blockrockettech/blockrocket-hugo/content/usecases/known-origin-case-study.md

 The event was a success, demonstrating the power of smart contracts, tokenised artwork and public blockchains such as <a href="https://ethereum.org" target="_blank">Ethereum</a>.
 It also demonstrated viability in the use of cryptocurrency as a method of value transfer between collectors and artists.

-<a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> is now a successful marketplace selling digital artwork as non-fungible tokens (NFTs),
-enabling hundreds of artists to monetize their work in a borderless, unstoppable world market, without intermediaries and free of cost.
+[KnownOrigin](https://knownorigin.io) is now a successful marketplace selling digital artwork as non-fungible tokens (NFTs), enabling hundreds of artists to monetize their work in a borderless, unstoppable world market, without intermediaries and free of cost.

 ### Implementation

-<a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> is built using a suite of tools which leverage the very best in decentralised and web3 technologies,
-harnessing the power of the most popular and advanced public smart contract platform, <a href="https://ethereum.org" target="_blank">Ethereum</a>.
+[KnownOrigin](https://knownorigin.io) is built using a suite of tools which leverage the very best in decentralised and web3 technologies, harnessing the power of the most popular and advanced public smart contract platform, <a href="https://ethereum.org" target="_blank">Ethereum</a>.

 These technologies include amongst other things: